mfkl/libvlc-nuget/Windows/README.md

 As it is native code, you will need to use a wrapper library such as [LibVLCSharp](https://code.videolan.org/videolan/LibVLCSharp) to use it from .NET.

+_note: If you are looking to target modern Windows (UWP, Xbox, etc.), the NuGet you want is [VideoLAN.LibVLC.UWP](https://www.nuget.org/packages/VideoLAN.LibVLC.UWP) instead._

 ## What is libvlc?

 `libvlc` is the multimedia framework powering the VLC applications.
 It is fully opensource, so other apps use it too.